Day Passes & Discount Cards available at Oakville Branch Library (55 Davis Street, Oakville CT 06779 - 860-945-5368)

-Stepping Stones Museum for Children: Stepping Stones mission is to broaden and enrich the educational opportunities for children ages ten and under and to enhance their understanding of the world.
-The museum seeks to create an environment that inspires lifelong learning and supports parents, caregivers and educators as facilitators of children's explorations.
+Stepping Stones mission is to broaden and enrich the educational opportunities for children ages ten and under and to enhance their understanding of the world.
+The museum seeks to create an environment that inspires lifelong learning and supports parents, caregiver and educators as facilitators of children's explorations.